-If you’re a history buff then you must put the Rosicrucian Egyptian Museum on your list to do while in San Jose.
-Through 3 different floors of artifacts from a mummified cattle to coffins of Pharaohs.
-The museum offers guided and self-guided tours all for a modest entrance fee.
-Outside you will find a beautiful labyrinth garden, and adjacent to the museum there planetarium.
-1660 Park Avenue San Jose. website.
+If you’re a history buff, then you must put the Rosicrucian Egyptian Museum on your list to do while in San Jose.
+Through 3 different floors of artifacts from mummified cattle to coffins of Pharaohs.
+The museum offers guided and self-guided tours, all for a modest entrance fee.
+Outside you will find a beautiful labyrinth garden, and adjacent to the museum, their planetarium.
+1660 Park Avenue San Jose.
+Website.

 9. Almaden Quicksilver County Park

-New Almaden Mines which operated on the property from 1847 to 1976 was a source of mercury was used to extract gold from ore during the California Gold Rush era.
-In 1976 the county of Santa Clara bought the mining property and began the process of turning it into a regional park.
+New Almaden Mines, which operated on the property from 1847 to 1976, was a source of mercury was used to extract gold from ore during the California Gold Rush era.
+In 1976 the county of Santa Clara bought the mining property and began turning it into a regional park.
 37 miles of hiking, biking, and horse trails plus ruins of mining equipment and buildings.
-21785 Almaden Rd, San Jose. website.
+21785 Almaden Rd, San Jose.
+Website.

 10. Raging Waters San Jose